 Mr. Carey is on the Executive Board of the Association of Inspectors General, an international organization comprised of over 1,300 members from the Inspector General, Law Enforcement and Oversight communities of the United States, U.S. territories and several foreign countries.
 He is a Certified Inspector General and Certified Inspector General Auditor.

-He holds a Bachelors of Arts degree (cum laude) from the Grace College and a Masters of Strategic Studies from the U.S. Army War College.
+He holds a Bachelors of Arts degree (cum laude) from the Grace College, a Masters of Strategic Studies from the U.S. Army War College, and a Masters of Arts in Christian Studies from Palm Beach Atlantic University.
 He also attended the Federal Bureau of Investigation National Academy, the Federal Executive Institute, and the Kellogg School of Management.